loitd/vadmin/README.md

 # VAdmin Dashboard Template
 Modified from Responsive admin dashboard template developed by [Epicmax](https://epicmax.co), designed by [Vasili Savitski](https://xxsavitski.myportfolio.com/).
 This is a customized version of the original based on my demands.
 I don't recommend you to use my version as it's not well-documented.
-You can refer to the original version above and check for its documents if need.
+You can refer to the original version above and check for its document if need.
 The decision is yours.

 ## Modifications
 Here're the list of modifications I (@loitd) made compared to the original version 1.9.0